-Since its inception in 1996 [1], microstructured optical fibers (MOFs) have been widely developed followed by the realization of advanced coatings on both the inner and outer fiber surface.
-In contrast to all-solid optical fibers (OFs) made of silica and its counterparts, the structure of MOFs forming by a complex array of air channels allows the fabrication of single-material fibers with a high air-filling fraction (>90%) [2,3] giving a rise to the appearance of separate classes of optical waveguides called hollow-core and solid core MOFs (HC-MOFs and SC-MOFs) [4].
-Traditionally, conventional optical fibers are extensively used in various fields of photonics, communications, and remote sensing [5].
-The realization of light guidance in the air-filled core, in turn, enables the strong interaction between an injected medium and the light mode that opens new perspectives for the applications of holey OFs, which are not possible with all-solid fibers.
-In particular, several technological breakthroughs such as the low-loss light guidance, guidance only the fundamental mode at all frequencies, supercontinuum generation and the transmittance in near- and middle-IR spectral ranges were reported for HC-MOFs [6-8].
+Since its inception in 1996 [1], microstructured optical fibers (MOFs) have been widely developed including the realization of advanced coatings on both the inner and outer fiber surface [2,3].
+In contrast to all-solid optical fibers (OFs) made of silica and its counterparts, the structure of MOFs forming by an array of air channels allows the fabrication of single-material fibers with a high air-filling fraction (>90%) [4,5] giving rise to the appearance of separate classes of optical waveguides called hollow-core and solid core MOFs (HC-MOFs and SC-MOFs) [6].
+Traditionally, conventional optical fibers are extensively used in various fields of photonics, communications, and remote sensing [7].
+The realization of light guidance in the air-filled core, in turn, enables strong interaction between an injected medium and the light mode that opens new perspectives for applications of holey OFs, which are not possible with all-solid fibers.
+In particular, several technological breakthroughs such as the low-loss light guidance, guidance only of the fundamental mode at all frequencies, supercontinuum generation and transmittance in near-and middle-IR spectral ranges were reported for HC-MOFs [8-10].

-The other important advantage of HC-MOFs is the accessibility of the fiber air channels for molecular and nanoscale functionalization that brings application-oriented functionalities into fibers in fields such as optics, biophotonics and healthcare [9,10].
+The other important advantage of HC-MOFs is the accessibility of the fiber air channels for molecular and nanoscale functionalization that brings application-oriented functionalities into fibers in fields such as optics, biophotonics and healthcare [2,3].
 Moreover, functional nanocoatings of HC-MOFs have extended the domain of their applications to biosensing and photochemistry [11].
-This includes the immobilization of plasmonic nanoparticles for Raman-assisted detection, antibody/antigen biosensing and optofluidic refractive index (RI) sensing [12-15].
-Moreover, naturally-derived materials can be also incorporated into the self-assembled multilayers where nontoxic or even biocompatible materials are needed [16].
+These approaches include immobilization of plasmonic nanoparticles for Raman-assisted detection, antibody/antigen biosensing and optofluidic refractive index (RI) sensing [12-15].
+Moreover, naturally-derived materials [16] can be also incorporated into the self-assembled multilayers where nontoxic or even biocompatible materials are needed [17].

-Besides, HC-MOFs represent an attractive playground for the creation of in-fiber optical sensors featuring the strong interaction between a guided mode and an analyte in the test [11].
+Besides, HC-MOFs represent an attractive playground for creation of in-fiber optical sensors featuring strong interaction between a guided mode and an analyte in a test [11].
 The state of the art in optical biosensing is focused on reaching high sensitivity at a single wavelength by using any type of optical resonance.
-They include collective resonances in plasmonic and dielectric metasurfaces [17,18], plasmon polaritons in hyperbolic metamaterials [19] and many others [20].
-Although some of these structures can support several resonances (typically less than 4), the single resonance is taken for sensing, providing a maximum figure of merit and refractive index sensitivity.
+The latter include collective resonances in plasmonic and dielectric metasurfaces [18,19], plasmon polaritons in hyperbolic metamaterials [20] and many others [21].
+Although some of these systems can support several resonances (typically less than 4), the single resonance is used for sensing, providing a maximum figure of merit and refractive index sensitivity.
 This common strategy, however, overlooks an interesting and promising possibility of simultaneous measurements of a bioanalyte's refractive index in a wide range of wavelengths that can act as a simple and cost-effective fingerprint of liquid biosamples providing crucial information about real-time variations in their composition without expensive and complex functionalization of sensing template nanostructures with antibodies, aptamers and other analyte binders.
 For this reason, the technique that allows the fast, precise and easy sensing of biological liquids in the broad spectral range is highly desirable and is a central part of this thesis [14].